 JEFF BRADY: Within just a few minutes of arriving at the Miami airport, disaster researcher Tricia Wachtendorf was already at work.

-Professor TRICIA WACHTENDORF (Disaster Researcher, University of Delaware): Actually, I went to pick up my rental car and asked to speak to a public information officer associated with the airport.
+TRICIA WACHTENDORF: Actually, I went to pick up my rental car and asked to speak to a public information officer associated with the airport.
 I saw some Red Cross vehicles that were underway.

-Ms. KATHLEEN TIERNEY (National Hazard Center, University of Colorado, Boulder): They're horrified.
+KATHLEEN TIERNEY: They're horrified.
 They're traumatized.
 They're helpless.
 And, you know, someone has got to step in now and do everything for them.

 BRADY: Actually, Tierney says, in a disaster, most people spring into action.
 In fact, she says more lives are saved by friends and family than by those high-profile international search-and-rescue teams.
 That brings up an area of research Tierney hopes to pursue in the wake of the Haiti earthquake.

 TIERNEY: Whether these heroic measures to save one life may be interfering with less-heroic measures to save a thousand lives.
 And we need to look at the whole international search-and-rescue picture and learn more about it.